serilog-mssql/serilog-sinks-mssqlserver/README.md

   </MSSqlServerSettingsSection>
 ```

-### XML: AppSettings sink configuration
+### XML Sink (_Serilog.Settings.AppSettings_)

-Refer to the _Serilog.Settings.AppSetings_ package documentation for complete details about sink configuration.
-This is an example of seting some of the configuration parameters for this sink.
+Refer to the _Serilog.Settings.AppSettings_ package documentation for complete details about sink configuration.
+This is an example of setting some of the configuration parameters for this sink.

 ```xml
 <add key="serilog:using:MSSqlServer" value="Serilog.Sinks.MSSqlServer" />